Sonia-96/MyStudyNotes/Java&Web/Web.md

 ## Web Client & Server

-- web client: web browser -> display info that is hosted on the web server
+- web client: e.g., web browser -> display info that is hosted on the web server
 - web server: a program that allows a web browser to talk with and receive requested files
   - popular web servers:
     - Apach (Free, 34% of the market)